It Worked for My Kids: Math-U-See Review

 They were all at different level of maths - and all a year apart - but the student-paced, individualised approach of Math-U-See made it easy for me to teach.

-Maths class started and five little girls got out their books, took out the blocks and watched the DVD lessons one after another.
+Maths class started and five little girls got out their books, took out the blocks and watched the video lessons one after another.
 They learnt their basics - telling time, addition, subtraction and place value.
 Then they went on to learn fast adding or "skip counting, multiplication and division.
-They used the manipulatives and saw, touched and felt how the numbers worked together.
+They used these simple manipulatives and saw, touched and felt how the numbers worked together.

 Now, years later, all my girls have finished high-school, university and have gone on to other studies.
 They excelled through using the Math-U-See program not only through getting a good mark on paper, but they can all use what they were taught in their day to day lives - adding up, budgeting, working out costs and finances.